SAhmed48/reactjs-concepts/README.md

 #### What is useReducer?

-- It is used for the state management.
+- It is used for state management.
 - It is an alternative of useState.
 - Take two values. reducer function and initial values.